Iraq’s new parliament meets as rival blocs vie for majority

-BAGHDAD (AP) — Iraq’s newly-elected parliament is meeting for the first time as rival factions compete over the right to name a new government.
+BAGHDAD (AP) — Iraq’s newly-elected parliament held its first session on Monday as two blocs, both claiming to hold the most seats, vied for the right to form a new government.

-The parliament on Monday opened its first session since national elections in May with an orchestral performance of the national anthem and a prayer.
+The session opened with a prayer and an orchestral performance of the national anthem, as lawmakers sat for the first time since national elections were held in May.

-Two blocs claim to hold the majority of seats in parliament and therefore the right to name a prime minister.
-The bloc of incumbent Prime Minister Haider al-Abadi and populist cleric Moqtada al-Sadr has the support of the U.S., while the bloc of former Prime Minister Nouri al-Maliki and militia leader Hadi al-Amiri is backed by Iran.
+The new parliament faces the twin tasks of rebuilding the north of the country following the war against the Islamic State group, while rehabilitating services to the south, where severe water and electricity shortages have fueled protests.

 Most Read Nation & World Stories